-A degree-seeking student who was enrolled at Felician University and then withdraws, or has taken a Leave of Absence for more than one academic year, must reapply for admission.
-A special Readmission application form is available in the Admission Office.
-In order to complete the process, applicants for readmission:
+A degree-seeking student who was enrolled at Felician University and then withdraws, or has taken a Leave of Absence for more than 180 days in the academic year, must reapply for admission.
+A special Readmission application form is available in the Admission Office or in the Office of the Registrar by visiting the Enrollment Management representative.
+To complete the process, applicants for readmission must:

-- Must submit a completed Readmission. - Must submit transcripts for any college-level or post-secondary work attempted since withdrawing from Felician University. - Students may have to contact the Center for Health for any readmission requirements. - Some degree programs may require additional documentation.
+- Submit a completed Readmission application - Submit transcripts for any college-level or post-secondary work attempted since withdrawing - from Felician University. - Students may have to contact the Center for Health for any readmission health requirements. - Some degree programs may require additional documentation.

 Readmission decisions are made by the Office of Admission and the appropriate School Dean.
 Students are notified of the decision by letter.
 Upon readmission, students follow the requirements of the catalog in effect at the time of readmission.
+Students readmitted into the School of Education may exercise the option of catalog rights from when they were initially matriculated.